HR 180 - Employee Benefits Policy

 All benefit-eligible non-exempt employees must participate in the Public Employee Retirement System of Idaho (PERSI).
 PERSI mandates withholding a percentage of an employee's gross salary for pension purposes, which is presently exempt from Federal and State income taxes, and CWI matches this with an additional contribution.
 Contact the Human Resource Office for further information.

-There are two optional retirement plans (ORPs) available for full-time faculty and exempt staff.
-These plans are administered by either TIAA or VALIC.
-Upon employment with CWI, benefit-eligible faculty and exempt staff, must choose one of the ORPs to serve as their retirement carrier or they may choose to stay with PERSI if they are already vested in that plan.
+Full-time faculty and exempt staff are automatically enrolled in the Optional Retirement Plan (401a) selected by the State Board of Education and administered by a third party vendor.
+After employment with CWI, benefit-eligible faculty and exempt staff, must participate in the ORP to serve as their retirement carrier or they may choose to stay with PERSI if they are already vested in that plan.
 Contributions to the employee’s retirement plan are made by CWI and the employee.
 Investment choices are the responsibility of the employee, and plans are portable.
 Contact the Human Resources Office for further information.

 Years Of Service Award Program

-As one way to show appreciation to our employees, CWI offers a Years of Service recognition program as follows:
+As one way to show appreciation to our employees, CWI offer a Years of Service recognition program as follows:

-- Staff and faculty employees will receive recognition upon five (5) years of service at the annual State of the College address.
+- Staff and faculty employees will receive recognition upon five (5) years of service at the annual Fall Address.

 - Staff and faculty employees will then, every five (5) years after their first five years of service, receive recognition thanking them for their continued service to CWI.